Reverse Mortgage Loan Repayment

 When does the loan have to be repaid?

 While you have a reverse mortgage, you don’t have to make any monthly mortgage payments.
-The loan repayment process doesn’t have to begin until one of the following occurs:
+The reverse mortgage loan repayment process doesn’t have to begin until one of the following occurs:

 - All borrowers permanently move out of the home